xni/contibutors.guide/README.md

 The idea of this site is not revolutionary.
 Chromium repository has nice tag good-first-task, to help new commiters to make thers first commit as soon as posisble.

+We hope that some of companies will promote theirs repositories to attract a lot of motivated, ambitios programmers to thier projects.